SalesConnection/Caction-Support/docs/Add_New_Category_in_Digital_Form.md

-## How Do I Add New Category in Digital Form?
+## How do I Add New Category in Digital Form?

   1. For example, if you wish to add new category in Delivery Order.
 At the desktop site's navigation bar, go to Company Settings > Digital Form Settings > Digital Form Category.<br>